Building My Digital Garden with Eleventy

 3. Incredible Build Speed

 My entire site builds in under 100ms.
 Coming from webpack-based tools, this feels like magic.
-Fast builds mean I can iterate quickly and deploy confidently.
+Why it matters: fast builds mean I can iterate quickly and deploy confidently.
+Your mileage may vary depending on site complexity, but for my setup it's been consistently fast.

 What I've Built